koush/koush.com/_posts/yield-await-v8.md

 ```

 Keep in mind, that 'await' does _not_ block.
 It suspends execution, by turning everything below the await into the callback
 body.
 The 'await' is syntactic sugar.
 The two examples are essentially equivalent.
+You can think of 'await' as an
+asynchronous 'var' declaration.

 ### Yield